Hey everyone! I thought I would share a few tips for taking awesome engagement photos!

 I am not a photographer or a model, I am just speaking from experience.
 My husband and I just got married in December of 2018, and I learned a lot during that year and a half that we were wedding planning.
 For those of you busy ladies out there, scheduling wedding prep tasks like engagement photos, parties, etc. can be difficult, especially if you are planning from a distance.
 My strategy was to get as many things done as possible during my breaks and vacations, and just let it go and focus on the day-to-day the rest of the time.
 Your breaks may not be as relaxing, but compartmentalizing the planning really helps with anxiety.

 During these bursts of wedding planning, I found that I was laser-focused and I had everyone I needed around me and available all at once to delegate tasks, run errands, and knock stuff off of my very long to-do list.
-More on this in a later article.
+More on this here.
 We took our engagement photos during one of these said vacations.
 My husband and I took our engagement photos during Christmas vacation very early on in our 1.5 year engagement, and they came out beautifully.
 Here are some tips for taking some amazing engagement photos:

 1. Wear something you both feel comfortable in, and something that makes you feel beautiful.